Porcelain Crowns in Abington & Cheltenham, PA

 What Is A Dental Crown?

-You may have an older relative who has referred to his or her “caps.”
+You may have an older relative who has referred to their “caps.”
 This was the term used for a dental crown when they were predominantly made from gold.
-The gold cap could be said to look like a cap placed over the tooth.
+The gold cap could look like a cap placed over the tooth.
 That moniker isn’t a bad way to think about porcelain crowns.
 A dental crown covers the entire visible portion of the tooth above the gumline.
-To make room for the dental crown, the remaining portions of the natural tooth are shaved down on all sides and on top.
+To make room for the dental crown, the remaining portions of the natural tooth are shaved down on all sides and the top.
 This allows the crown to occupy the same space as the original natural tooth.

 In addition to saving a heavily damaged tooth, porcelain crowns are used as the anchors for dental bridges.
 They are placed on the teeth on each side of the gap.

-While some dentists use crowns made from various materials, at McDowell we only use porcelain crowns — we believe they provide the best combination of strength and appearance.
-Plus, we can mill them right in our Abington offices with our CEREC system.
-This adds a level of convenience for our patients.
+While some dentists use crowns made from various materials, we only use porcelain crowns at McDowell — we believe they provide the best combination of strength and appearance.
+We can also mill them with our CEREC system, adding convenience for our patients.

 When Is A Porcelain Crown Needed?

-The purpose of a dental crown is to restore the strength in a tooth.
+A dental crown's purpose is to restore a tooth's strength.
 Porcelain crowns are excellent options for the following problems:

 Who Is A Good Candidate For Dental Crowns?